QuokkaStake/cosmos-validators-exporter/README.md

 Then restart Prometheus and you're good to go!

 *Important: consider setting quite big intervals/timeouts, both in app config and in Prometheus config.
-This is due to some requests taking a lot of time, and with a shorter timeout there's a chance the whole scrape request will timeout.
+This is due to some requests taking a lot of time, and with a shorter timeout there's a chance the whole scrape request will time out.
 If you face scrape errors, consider increasing the timeout.*

-All of the metrics provided by cosmos-validators-exporter have the `cosmos_validators_exporter_` as a prefix.
+All the metrics provided by cosmos-validators-exporter have the `cosmos_validators_exporter_` as a prefix.
 For the full list of metrics, try running `curl localhost:9560/metrics` (or your host/port, if it's non-standard) and see the list of metrics there.

 ## Queries examples